Open Bible Data Home About News OET Key

 Introduction

 Tsefanyah (commonly known as Zephaniah) was a prophet at the time that Husiyas (Josiah) was king of Yehudah (Judah).
 The people served the true God, but before long, they abandoned Yahweh and started worshipping false gods.
 So then Yahweh threatened to punish the people of Yerushalem (Jerusalem) city and the people across all of Yehudah because of their evil deeds.
 However, even then, they refused to ask him for forgiveness.
-So in 586 B.C., Yerushalem was destroyed by the Babylonians (sometimes also called Chaldeans).
+So in 586 before Yeshua/Jesus (B.C.), Yerushalem was destroyed by the Babylonians (sometimes also called Chaldeans).
 But even then, he’d planned to punish those other nations in the future for enslaving his people, then he’d allow his people to return there to Yerushalem and receive his blessing.

-Main components of this “book”
+Main components of this document

 The day of Yahweh’s judgement 1:1-2:3

-The destruction of nations near Israel 2:4-15
+The destruction of nations near Yisrael 2:4-15

 The destruction and future redemption of Yerushalem 3:1-20